SolutionGuidance/psm/psm-app/userhelp/source/application.rst

 -------------------------------------------------------------------------------------------------------------------------------------------------------

-You can choose to "Add Another Practice Location" on the "Practice Info" screen of the application application.
+You can choose to "Add Another Practice Location" on the "Practice Info" screen of the application.
 This is a way to indicate that a provider works with multiple group practices.

 How do I input an application for an organization with several individual providers (e.g., a clinic employing several physicians)?